 Progress through single-seaters

-George Dario Marino Franchitti, which is his full name, was born in Bathgate, Scotland, on 19th of May, 1973.
+George Dario Marino Franchitti, what is his full name, was born in Bathgate, Scotland, in May 1973.
 During his studies at Stewart Melville’s College, Franchitti became interested in karting and had won the Scottish Junior Championship in 1984.
 A year later, he became the British Junior Championship winner and successfully defended his crown in 1986.
 Finally, in 1988, Dario Franchitti won the Scottish senior karting title.

 That was enough to secure him a place in the Junior Formula Vauxhall in which he had won the title in 1991.
 The following year, he moved up to Formula Vauxhall Lotus, joining Paul Stewart Racing team.
 In his rookie year, he was fourth in the overall standings and was named McLaren Autosport Young Driver of the Year.
 Staying with the team in 1993, Franchitti won the championship title, and was ready to make further progress in his career.

 Racing in DTM and ITC

 In 1994, Dario joined British Formula 3 Championship and had a solid season, winning one race and finishing fourth overall.
 Surprisingly, that was his last single-seaters season in Europe as he moved to the German DTM series where he became a driver of AMG Racing’s Mercedes C-Class.
 In the same time, Franchitti competed in the International Touring Cars Championship and had a considerable success in both competitions.

 Debut in the CART World Series in 1997

 When International Touring Cars was demised, Mercedes had sent Franchitti to Hogan Racing team in CART Championship in 1997.
 His first season in the series was not impressive as he finished ninth overall.
 The following year, as a driver for Team Green which later became Andretti Motorsport, Franchitti did much better.
 He won five pole-positions, scored three victories and finished third in the overall classification.